WilliamHuang-cn/Barbers/README.md

 # Barbers
-This simple system aims to impelement a waiting queue for Barber's based on WeChat APIs.
+This simple system aims to implement a waiting queue for Barber's based on WeChat APIs.